 Aftercare for Aspirating or Injecting an Olecranon Bursa

-• Prescribe limited activity, ice, elevation, and, if not contraindicated, oral nonsteroidal anti-inflammatory drugs (NSAIDs) until pain subsides.
+Prescribe limited activity; ice; and, if not contraindicated, oral nonsteroidal anti-inflammatory drugs (NSAIDs) until pain subsides.

-• Instruct the patient to return for reassessment to exclude infection if pain is continuously and progressively increasing after several hours or persists for > 48 hours.
+Instruct the patient to return for reassessment to exclude infection if pain is continuously and progressively increasing after several hours or persists for > 48 hours, or if it resolves and then recurs.

 Warnings and Common Errors for Aspirating or Injecting an Olecranon Bursa

-• Do not inject corticosteroids against resistance; if there is resistance, slightly withdraw the needle.
+Do not inject glucocorticoids against resistance; if there is resistance, slightly withdraw the needle.

 Tips and Tricks for Aspirating or Injecting an Olecranon Bursa

-• Consider doing ultrasonography if there is no obvious large effusion.
+Consider performing ultrasound if there is no obvious large effusion.

-• When inspecting bursal fluid, consider the following: The blood due to a traumatic needle insertion tends to be nonuniformly bloody and tends to clot.
-Nontraumatic fluid should be evaluated by polarized light microscopy for the presence of crystals.
+When inspecting bursal fluid, consider the following: The blood due to a traumatic needle insertion may be nonuniformly bloody and may clot.
+Fluid should be evaluated by polarized light microscopy for the presence of crystals.